 Once your paper is posted online, use the share icons in your author dashboard to share on social media or through email.
 You can reply to comments and engage with the community directly.
 You can also flag comments you find inappropriate.
 Read more about how to make the most of your preprint using social media here.

-The comments field offers a space for the community to provide transparent feedback to authors about their preprint.
+Comments allow the community to provide transparent feedback to authors about their preprint.
 Comments can include constructive feedback on the methods, conclusions, statistics, impact, or any other aspect of the work.
 Comments that are deemed to be inappropriate or promotional in nature may be moderated and removed.

 Readers can also comment on specific words, sentences, or sections of the text by simply highlighting the text and selecting "annotate" using the hypothes.is annotation tool.